Orthotics For Children

 Won’t They Just Grow Right Out Of Them?

 Yes, they will eventually grow out of them.
 However, that is one of the benefits of these particular orthotics.
-They are not a huge financial burden associated with them, which makes parents breathe a sigh of relief.
+There is not a huge financial burden associated with them, which makes parents breathe a sigh of relief.

 Also, if your child requires custom orthotics, we offer an outgrowth program so that your wallet is not impacted as much.